Who is eligible to apply?

 How and when will I receive notification?

-- Add firstname.lastname@example.org and email@example.com to your email address book or “safe senders list” so these important emails are not sent to your junk mail folder.
+You will receive notifications from two (2) possible ISTS email addresses: donotreply@applyISTS.com and contactus@applyISTS.com.
+You should add both of these email addresses to your “safe senders list” to ensure important emails are not sent to your spam or junk folder.

 What are my responsibilities if I am chosen as a recipient?

 You must enroll in a law school full-time in the fall of the year in which the scholarship is awarded, continue the entire academic year without interruption unless approved by scholarship sponsor, deliver your scholarship check(s) to the proper office at your institution, and notify ISTS should your check not arrive within 30 days of the issue date.

 Checks will be issued by the end of September to each recipient’s law school’s mailing address and made payable to the institution on the profile page.

 Tax laws vary by country.
 In the United States, scholarship funds used exclusively for the payment of tuition or textbooks are normally not taxable.
 The scholarship recipient is responsible for taxes, if any, that may be assessed against his or her scholarship award.
 We recommend consulting your tax advisor for more guidance.
 You may also click here to consult IRS Publication 970 for further information.

 To ensure complete impartiality in selection of recipients and to maintain a high level of professionalism, the program is administered by International Scholarship and Tuition Services, Inc., a firm that specializes in managing sponsored scholarship programs.

 Who do I contact if I have other questions?

 For additional information regarding the scholarship program click here or call toll free (855) 670-ISTS (4787).
 Our offices are open Monday through Friday from 8:00 AM to 5:00 PM Central.